 - Make such infusion pumps standardized so that medical providers become familiar with use

 - Limit the uses of infusion pumps to particular medication concentrations

 - Limit the use of such pumps to emergency situations

-Patients that have been injured due to medication errors may wish to contact attorneys experienced in trying such cases.
-Such attorneys can hold medical providers liable, and hopefully force such providers to implement various safety measures to prevent medication errors from occurring.
+Patients who have been injured due to medication errors may wish to contact medical malpractice attorneys experienced in trying such cases.
+Such attorneys can hold medical providers liable and hopefully force such providers to implement various safety measures to prevent medication errors from occurring.